Discover joy.

 The first thing to know is that we listen to you.
 The second thing to know is that we believe every person has worth (even if they don’t believe it themselves).
 We treat every client with dignity and kindness.
 You are important.

 The word “depression” describes a couple of different mental health conditions.
-Depending on the exact nature and/or severity of your symptoms, you might hear or read about thing like Major Depressive Disorder, Minor Depressive Disorder, Bipolar Disorder, and Manic Depression.
-People like your family and friends might also use words like funk, blues, sad, or sadness.
-So, with this information in mind, one of the things we do during your consultation and intake interview is figure out which of these terms best describes what you’re feeling.
+Depending on the exact nature and severity of your symptoms, you might hear or read about things like Major Depressive Disorder, Minor Depressive Disorder, Bipolar Disorder, and Manic Depression.
+With this information in mind, one of the things we do during your consultation and intake interview is figure out which of these terms best describes what you’re experiencing.

-In some cases, the way you feel can be a response to the way others treat you, just like their feelings might be a response to the way you treat them.
-If these people happen to be loved ones, we might recommend family counseling or couples therapy.
+In some cases, the way you feel can be a response to the way others treat you.
+Your life situation may be complicated and bring up many of the feelings associated with depression.
+If the people making life complicated happen to be loved ones, we might recommend family counseling or couples therapy.

 Depression Resources

 We encourage you to try and understand your circumstances to the best of your ability.
-After all, you know better than anyone else what you feel and think.
+After all, you know better what you feel and think than anyone else.
 Our job is to help you learn to think about and manage those feelings and thoughts in a way that helps you function more effectively and, eventually, thrive.

 Depression Test.
 Do you suspect you might be dealing with depression, but you’re not certain?
-We recommend the Depression Test from Psychology Today.
-You can use their assessment to help you figure out what’s going on and then call us for a free consultation.
+We recommend the Depression Test from Mental Health America.
+You can also call us for a free consultation at 706-864-5674.

 The Diagnostic Statistical Manual (DSM).
 The DSM is a tool for psychiatrists, psychologists, counselors, social workers, and doctors.
 They use it to diagnose psychological and mental health conditions, and the manual lists very specific criteria that help practitioners understand and distinguish between various disorders.
-Many entries also list “rule outs” that help professionals understand when someone does not have a particular condition or disorder.
-Depression is one of the conditions listed in the DSM, and if you want to know the signs of depression, the DSM’s criteria for depression are the most cited benchmark.
+Many entries also list “rule-outs” that help professionals understand when someone does not have a particular condition or disorder.
+Depression is one of the conditions listed in the DSM, and if you want to know the signs, the DSM’s criteria are the most cited benchmark.